Tricked-dev/WasmCord/README.md

-# WasmCord This is a powercord plugin that allows you to easily make plugins using rust without needing to touch javascript at all
+# WasmCord

+With wasmcord you use create powercord plugins without touching javascript.

 ## Installing WasmCord